 3. Meet commitment requirements

-If eligible, please fill out the online volunteer application and contact the Volunteer Manager at the hospital where you wish to volunteer.
-Once your application is processed, you will be contacted to schedule an interview with you and your therapy dog.
+If Eligible, please fill out the Pet Therapy Application and contact the Pet Therapy Coordinator at [email protected].
+Once your application has been processed, you will be contacted to schedule an interview with you and your therapy dog.

-About Orlando Health Pet Therapy Program – PetSmart Paws for Hope
+About Orlando Health Pet Therapy Program – PetSmart Charities